@P:HC We think that Education is the core of our society.

 By making learning fun, adaptive, and flexible, we empower students to become lifelong learners.
 Project: Learn looks to make education accessible and transferable.
 We want to make the world into a classroom, and connecting learners from across the planet on an equal free platform, so we can accelerate local knowledge, sharing and access.

-We look to make our education systems better we face a lot of issues like children without access to schools, different education starting points for students, language gaps and access to educational resources to ensure success.
+In order to make] our education systems better, we face a lot of issues like children without access to schools, different education starting points for students, language gaps and access to educational resources to ensure success.
 We need to make our schools the perfect place to address all the barriers to accessing quality education, regardless of where the school is.

 Some Ideas We're Thinking About:

 Project: Learn = Technology + Focus + Access